Jimmy E. Chan

 - Great design is simple, delightful, and keeps users in a state of flow

-- Craft and excellence matter; mediocrity leads to failure
+- Craft and excellence matter

 - Love seems to be all that matters in the end.
 Care, kindness, and fairness closely compete for second place